The legs of a right triangle measure 12 and . The hypotenuse measures . What are the lengths of the sides with the unknown values?

 Therefore, 6 is the only solution.

-Solution: In this example, you need to isolate both radicals.
+In this problem, you need to isolate both radicals.
 To do this, subtract the second radical from both sides.
 Then, square both sides to eliminate the variable.

 Now substitute this value into the sides with the unknowns.